 When two lines are intersected by a transversal there are special angle pairs that are formed.
 Use the angle names provided by your teacher to move the angle names around the picture below until you think you have found its correct location.
 Be ready to justify your reasoning.
 There will be several correct locations for each set of angle pairs and more than one term may fit at an angle.
-Sample answers are shown.

 Directions: Color code the following sets of angles by coloring each set of angle pairs the same color.
 Find at least two sets of the special angles for each drawing.
-Sample color coding is given.